 In this chapter we began with an overview of literature and current initiatives for promoting wellbeing and positive mental health in educational settings.
 Next, a particular focus was placed upon students' perspectives of their life at school.
 We reported a study that used students' questionnaire responses about their lives at school to create profiles of students' involvement in bullying, mental health, and 19 features of school settings.
-The prevalence of bullying reported by students.
+The prevalence of bullying reported by students in our study is similar to earlier reports about Maltese and Australian school students.
 For example, Borg (1998) found that one in three Maltese students were involved in bullying as a victim or perpetrator.
 And in an Australian study, Cross et al. (2009) reported that approximately one in four Year 4 to Year 9 students reported being bullied every few weeks or more often overtly and/or covertly.